 The issues, which define the 21st century are unfolding daily.
 As populations grow and urban centers expand, humanity’s mutual needs increasingly collide.
 Clean water, fresh air, renewable energy and climate change are challenges confronting all nations collectively.
 Coming up with the solutions will take an inter-disciplinary approach.
 Most importantly, solutions will not come from government heads—or, at least not from them alone.
 For as long as we have been around, our team at the Courier has embraced the skills, practices, and behaviors of futurists.

-Through the merger with the Learning Economy we hope to add Artificial Intelligence, Blockchain, and Cryptography to our toolset to better investigate and tell the most important stories for our global society and humanity.
+Through our partnership with the Learning Economy we hope to add Artificial Intelligence, Blockchain, and Cryptography to our toolset to better investigate and tell the most important stories for our global society and humanity.
 And we are thrilled to continue being fiercely independent.
-Our strategic merger with LE has expanded our toolset and ability to pursue the most important stories of our time and it has done so with zero compromise on our independence as a global media company.
+Our partnership with LE has expanded our toolset and ability to pursue the most important stories of our time and it has done so with zero compromise on our independence as a global media company.

 The next decade will bring about massive change to our global community.
 Understanding where our society is going will require uncommon collaboration between the old establishment and the new establishment.
 As always, we will continue playing our role of content ambassadors between these important changemakers.